Flexible home living

 What's next for the flexible home?

-4. The home gym makes a statement.
 The Legs, Bums and Tums workout DVDs of the nineties were most likely to be discreetly kept out of sight.
-Today, although many have suspended their gym memberships, we are loud and proud with our exercise routines, posting virtual workouts to Instagram and recording progress on TikTok.
+Today, although many have suspended their gym memberships, we are loud and proud of our exercise routines, posting virtual workouts to Instagram and recording progress on TikTok.
 With over half of people planning to continue exercising at home even when restrictions are lifted, gym equipment will soon enter a new arena of aesthetics to become Insta-worthy and take pride of place in the home.
 Colourful kettlebells and luxe yoga mats will be proudly on display.

 UPDATED February 2023